EncVar/EncVar.github.io/README.md

 #### Introduce

-The organization founded by GBC034 and Fiorest009.
+The organization founded by GBC034 and Fiorest.

 This is the Repo for the blog.